 Data collection and active citizenship

-VinKiamo is a program intended for the students of three-year secondary schools, in which they can take active part in scientific data collection with the aim to protect and preserve the dialects and minority languages of northern Italy.
-Through the data collection, VinKiamo is deeply intertwined with the AlpiLinK project, just as it was in the past with VinKo (hence the name “VinKiamo”).
-VinKiamo allows the students to hone their digital, linguistic and active citizenship skills, as well as their interpersonal skills, by meeting speakers from different generations and acting as intermediaries between the AlpiLinK platform and the informants themselves, who may not be used to using IT tools independently.
-The program serves to contribute to the recognition and preservation of the linguistic minorities and multilingualism that characterizes our territory and to safeguard the intangible linguistic heritage of the Italian Alps.
+The VinKiamo activities are originally intended for students in secondary school and are aimed at making students take active part in scientific data collection.
+Through the data collection, VinKiamo is deeply intertwined with the AlpiLinK project, just as it was in the past with the VinKo project (hence the name “VinKiamo”).
+Participation in the data collection allows students to improve their digital, linguistic and active citizenship skills.
+By meeting speakers from different generations and acting as intermediaries between the AlpiLinK crowdsourcing platform and the informants themselves, who may not be able to use IT tools independently, they also develop their interpersonal skills.
+In 2024 the data collection activities have been extended to the collection of visual representations of language in the public sphere (“Linguistic Landscaping”), e.g. street signs or advertisements.
+By documenting (photographing), discussing, and analyzing the signs found, the students become more aware of the presence of minority languages, foreign languages (German, English etc.) and dialects in their everyday surroundings.
+They are also asked to reflect on what the signs are meant to communicate and what they can tell us about local linguistic identities.
+The collected photographs enrich the “Linguistic Landscape” section of the AlpiLink web portal.
+The activities contribute to the recognition and preservation of the linguistic minorities and multilingualism that characterizes our territory and to safeguard the intangible linguistic heritage of the Italian Alps.

 Data analysis and the scientific method

-Building on the data collected (partly) through VinKiamo (available in the “Listen & Explore” section of this website), the AlpiLinK team aims to create a link between linguistic research and education in schools, with the aim of promoting the use of innovative teaching methodologies that make use of databases and primary source language materials.
+Building on the data collected (partly) through VinKiamo, available in the “Listen & Explore” section of the web portal, the AlpiLinK team offers further training that creates a link between linguistic research and education in secondary schools.
+The training aims to promote the use of innovative teaching methodologies that make use of databases and primary source language materials.

-The first pilot project for secondary schools is currently underway, and it is titled “La tosa, la buteleta o la fiola?
-Explorations in the languages of Veneto”.
-In this project we highlight how the students’ participation in crowdsourcing contributes to scientific research and how it helps us gain a better understanding of how languages work.
-Specifically, it focuses on the use of the scientific method for the analysis of linguistic data and the promotion of pluri- and multilingualism.
+The training highlights how the students’ participation with the data collection contributes significantly to scientific research and to gaining a better understanding of how languages work.
+Specifically, the activities focus on the use of the scientific method for the analysis of linguistic data and the promotion of pluri- and multilingualism.
 The training consists of meetings with teachers on the one hand and interactive workshops for students held by AlpiLinK team members on the other.

-The teaching materials developed for the workshops can be requested from the AlpiLinK team (see contact information in Team and Contact) and is freely available for use by interested teachers.
+The pilot project entitled “La tosa, la buteleta o la fiola?
+Explorations in the languages of Veneto” took place in the school year 2023/2024.
+The teaching materials developed for the workshops can be requested from the AlpiLinK team (see contact information in Team and Contact) and are freely available for use by interested teachers.

 Further reading